RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 * [BrainCheck](http://braincheck.com).
 Founded by [Yael Katz](https://www.linkedin.com/in/yael-katz-98909825/) who holds a PhD in neuroscience.
 She observed that concussions are a $50 billion/year problem and decided to build software (including a mobile app) that patients can use to measure their own brain health.
 Competitive advantages: It's easy to use and it provides relevent information to the doctor.

 * [Tissue Analytics](https://www.tissue-analytics.com/).
-Co-Founder and Chief Medical Officer Gabrial Brat holds an MD and a Masters in Public Health.
+Co-Founder and Chief Medical Officer [Gabriel Brat](https://www.linkedin.com/in/gbrat/) holds an MD and a Masters in Public Health.
 With Tissue Analytics, nurses can measure and track the size of a wound by using the camera on a mobile phone.
 Photos can be shared with physicians as needed.
 Further, since the app gathers data on a variety of wounds, the company uses Big Data to spot trends which helps physicians plan treatment regimens.

 ### The Hallway Track